nsm4421/Diary/README.md

 - dartz for `Either`, equatable/copy_with_extension for value objects.

 ## Error Handling
-- `ErrorHandlerMixIn` wraps repository calls with a `guard` helper to convert thrown `AppException`s into typed `Failure`s.
+- `ErrorHandlerMixIn` wraps repository calls with a `guard` helper to convert thrown `ApiException`s into typed `ApiError`s.
-- Use cases enrich these failures with user-friendly messages before returning to the UI.
+- Use cases translate those API errors into user-friendly `Failure`s before returning to the UI.

 ## License